In recent years, we witnessed a lot of discussion and controversy on what exactly Google considers an important ranking signal.

 The second situation is actually more devastating on your long-term results than the first one.

-In the first scenario, you quickly realize that you are doing something wrong which prompts you to take a step back, analyze your actions, and look what can be improved.
+In the first scenario, you quickly realize that you are doing something wrong which prompts you to take a step back, analyze your actions, and look at what can be improved.

 On the other hand, if you have actually seen some results, you might not realize that you are taking the unnecessarily hard path towards success and start to double or triple your link building budget.
 While that should still produce some results, having a plan is the only way to maximize the effects of your link building efforts.